kogakure/website-hugo-stefanimhoff.de/app/_posts/2015-05-20-getting-started-with-body-weight-training.markdown

 Before starting your workout, you can choose the rest time between exercises and sets.

-I found the app really useful, because it will make sure you don’t do to much or to little rest time.
-15 seconds before the next exercise a voice will mention the end of the rest time, enough to get into position for the next exercise.
+I found the app really useful, because it will make sure you don’t do too much or too little rest time.
+15 seconds before the next exercise a voice will mention the end of the rest time, enough time to get into position for the next exercise.
 A counter with a voice will count down from 5 until you start your next exercise.

 {% figure image-figure image-figure-fullsize "Workout Counter and Rest Counter" %}
 <img src="{{ site.url }}/assets/images/artikel/madbarz-4.jpg" alt="Workout Counter and Rest Counter">